 Read all about dates in Todoist here: https://support.todoist.com/hc/en-us/articles/205325931-Dates-and-Times

 Smart Schedule is a brand new feature in Todoist.
 With the help of predictive modeling, it helps you re-schedule your overdue tasks.
 Smart Schedule will learn your habits and will try to balance your task load.
 I have been using it for some time, and it does a decent job of recommending new dates when I have to reschedule a task.

 With Todoist Premium you get labels, this is a must for doing GTD.
 You get location-based notifications.
 With the Premium plan, you can add tasks from emails.
 You can add comments and files to a task.

 10. Get the Windows 10 app

 If you are running Windows 10, the app is worth installing.
-It is light weight and has a nice interface.
-The multi-select function is better that on the other interfaces.
+It is lightweight and has a nice interface.
+The multi-select function is better than on the other interfaces.
 The headline image in this post is the Windows 10 app with its three-fold view.